SurSerious/SurSerious.github.io/blunt social inprovement.md

 If it’s not funny, your face stays stone.
 Let the awkwardness rot in the air like bad perfume.
 Watch them squirm.
 That’s how you spot the real ones—they’ll respect you for it, not despite it.

 Forced coolness?
 Pathetic.
-You think people can’t smell that tryhard desperation?
+You think people can’t smell that try-hard desperation?
 It reeks like last night’s regret.
 Every time you contort yourself to fit in, you repel the only connections worth a damn—the ones that don’t require you to amputate your soul.

 Here’s the brutal truth: The person you aspire to be?
 Start acting like them now.
 Not tomorrow, not when it’s convenient—today.
 Every compromised moment is a debt against your future self.
 Pay up or stay hollow.

 Sincerity isn’t ‘nice’—it’s a filter.
 Let it burn away the dead weight.
 The right people won’t just find you—they’ll recognize you like a fucking war cry in the dark.

-# *Be present and focused on the conversation*
+# *Be present and focused on the conversation.*

 Social skills aren't about charm - they're about weaponized attention.
 Most people are just emotional vultures waiting to rip open your sentence and feast on the pause where they can insert their own bullshit.
 Don't be most people.